Sign In / Sign Out

 6. I have an “Incomplete” grade for a course - what are my next steps?

 Answer: DO NOT register for the class again!
-It is the student’s responsibility to complete work as outlined by the student and the professor in a timely fashion.
+It is the student’s responsibility to complete work as outlined by the student and the professor within one calendar year in a timely fashion.
 Professors will change any incomplete grades to a proper letter grade upon completion of assignments.
 Any incompletes left incomplete after one calendar year will automatically change to an E grade.
-For additional information concerning this Incomplete Policy.
+For additional information see the concerning this Incomplete Policy.

 Academic Success Issues and Concerns